On my hike down memory lane, I stumbled across this gem……….

-Great loves have been romanticized and well documented.
+Great loves have been romanticized, and well documented throughout the ages.
 Romeo and Juliet, John Legend and Chrissy Teigen, Jackie O and Onassis, and of course, Princess Di and Dodi Al-Fayed, but nobody knows about my mother and father’s story.

 My grandfather worked as General Manager for the Gold Reef Mines and raked in big bucks as such.
-My mother was a Joburg socialite, who had never worked for a cent in her life, apart from one occasion when she spent an entire day employed as an assistant in a hat shop.
+My mother was a Joburg socialite, who had never worked for a cent in her life.
+Apart from the one occasion, when she spent an entire day employed as an assistant in a hat shop.

-The reason her employment was so short-lived was that when my grandfather saw how many hats she was buying for herself, instead of selling to the clients, he realized he would go broke within a month, paying off her account.
-So, it was back to home for Edna, and socializing with the rich and famous of her day.
+The reason her employment was so short-lived, was that when my grandfather saw how many hat’s she was buying for herself, instead of selling to the clients.
+He realised he would go broke within a month, paying off her account.
+So, it was back home for Edna, and socialising with the rich and famous of her day.

-How these two deviant paths met at the same fork in life, at the same time, must have been the work of a couple of angels who, having consumed a sip too many of the communion wine, had then set about handing out paths for their humans to walk through their lives.
+How these two, such deviant paths met at the same fork in life, at the same time.
+Must have been the work of angels, who, having consumed a sip too much wine, had then set about handing out the paths for humans to walk in their lives.

-I imagined a room filled with teeny-tiny humans and sitting on the floor in the middle of them, the two celestial beings, taking turns swigging back the communion wine, with the conversation going something like this.
+I imagined a room filled with teeny-tiny people and sitting on the floor between them, two celestial beings taking turns swigging back the wine.
+The conversation going something like this.

-She was looking anything but the rich little Daddy’s Girl that she was, holidaying on her uncle’s farm.
+Edna was looking anything but the rich little Daddy’s Girl she was, holidaying on her uncle’s farm.
 A farm which was in the same area and under the same jurisdiction as my father, who was the local tobacco expert.
-So, it was a chance meeting, designed by the best practical jokers of all time.
+So, it was a meeting, designed by the best practical jokers of all time.

 The joke was on the drunken angels though, and their version of divine comedy.
-Mom and Dad met and fell in love, and that was that!
-Edna Gray’s holiday became one of, romantic nights under the stars, with days of dreamy sighs and stolen kisses.
+Mom and Dad met and fell in love, and that was that.
+Edna Gray’s holiday became one of romantic nights under the stars and days of dreamy sighs and stolen kisses.